nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 Glad that I can figure this out.
 I will run the code tomorrow to try one sample.
 Also, another plan for tomorrow is to redo the mix data 2 and 3 to see the power of the current pipeline.

+---

+I will estimate the data from our previous dataset, give a probability and try to tease apart how many species hidden in the mix.